People have a deep need to feel that they matter. As leaders, we have a unique opportunity to let them know that they do.

 During the event he was awarded the keys to a unique sports car which he drove for a week.
 Unlike a plaque for his desk, Richard had the chance to drive his “trophy” for a week, inviting questions from his family, friends and neighbors about why he had this unusual car.

-Richard had the chance to explain how he was recognized as a leader at work, to which most people respond, “Wow, I wish I worked for a company like that.”
+Richard had the chance to explain how he was recognized as a leader at work, to which most people responded, “Wow, I wish I worked for a company like that.”

 When I asked Richard one year later how it felt to be a recipient of this award, he said, “Now I come in every day and try to be the person they think I am.”